JohannesBrand/avDetect/README.md

 # avDetect
-image recognition tool based on tensorflow to detect avalanches from images
+image recognition tool based on tensorflow to detect avalanches in images

 ## two models: